Zero-one laws for eventually always hitting points in in rapidly mixing systems: Introduction

 The \define{Gau{\ss} map} is the map $T$ on the interval $X\coloneqq [0,1]$ defined as There is an explicit $T$-invariant Borel probability measure on $[0,1]$ called the \define{Gau{\ss} measure} (cf.\ \cite[Lemma 3.5]{EW11}):

 The Gau{\ss} map and the Gau{\ss} measure are tightly connected to the theory of continued fractions.
 Any irrational number $x\in[0,1]$ has a unique \define{simple continued fraction expansion}

 which we write as $[a_1,a_2,\ldots]$.
 Note that if $x=[a_1,a_2,\ldots]$, then $T(x)=[a_2,a_3,\ldots]$.
 Thus $T$ acts as the left shift on the continued fraction representation of a number.
 This identification leads us to a natural shrinking target problem where the targets are determined by digit restrictions in the continued fraction expansion.
-Let $(k_m)_{m\in\N}$ be a non-decreasing sequence of natural numbers, and consider the sequence of shrinking targets $\targets=\{B_1\supset B_2\supset\ldots\}$ given by for all $m\in\N$.
-Note that $B_m$ coincides with the interval $[0,1/{k_m}]$, and \eq{gauss}{\mu(B_{m}) = \frac{\log(1 + 1/{k_m}) }{\log 2}.} We show in \cref{sec_gauss_proof} that the shrinking target system $(X,\mu,T,\targets)$ satisfies condition \eqref{eqn_targetindependence_longterm_almost} for any ${F}(m)$ that satisfies \eqref{eqn_targetindependence_longterm_almost_mathcalH} and $\eta(m)=\Oh\big(\exp(-C{\sqrt{{F}(m)}})\big)$ for some universal constant $C>0$. {Combining this with \cref{thm_targetindep_longterm_almost} allows us to derive the following result.}
+Let $(k_m)_{m\in\N}$ be a non-decreasing sequence of natural numbers, and consider the sequence of shrinking targets $\targets=\{B_1\supset B_2\supset\ldots\}$ given by

+for all $m\in\N$;\footnote{Technically speaking, the equality in \eqref{eqn_def_Bm_gauss} is incorrect as written and should instead be $\{[a_1,a_2,\ldots]: a_1\geq k_m\} = [0,1/{k_m}]\ssm \Q$, because the set in the left-hand side consists of infinite continued fraction expansions which only yield irrational numbers.
+However, since all shrinking target problems that we consider are insensitive to adding or removing a zero-measure set from the targets or the underlying space, we brush aside this issue for the sake of cleaner notation and simpler expressions.} note that \eq{gauss}{\mu(B_{m}) = \frac{\log(1 + 1/{k_m}) }{\log 2}.} We show in \cref{sec_gauss_proof} that the shrinking target system $(X,\mu,T,\targets)$ satisfies condition \eqref{eqn_targetindependence_longterm_almost} for any ${F}(m)$ that satisfies \eqref{eqn_targetindependence_longterm_almost_mathcalH} and $\eta(m)=\Oh\left(\exp\big(-C{\sqrt{{F}(m)}}\,\big)\right)$ for some universal constant $C>0$. {Combining this with \cref{thm_targetindep_longterm_almost} allows us to derive the following result.}

 \begin{Theorem} Let $(X,\mu,T,\targets)$ be as described above, and assume that either there exists $\sigma<1$ such that $k_m\leq \frac{\sigma m}{\log\log m}$ for all but finitely many $m\in\N$, or there exists $\tau>0$ such that $k_m\geq (\log m)^{\tau}$ for all but finitely many $m\in\N$.
 If